Franco-Provençal: Literature

 A long tradition of Franco-Provençal literature exists, although no prevailing written form of the language has materialized.
-An early 12th-century fragment containing 105 verses from a poem about Alexander the Great may be the earliest known work in the language.
+Alberic of Besançon's early 12th-century fragment containing 105 verses from a poem about Alexander the Great may be the earliest known work in the language.
 Girart de Roussillon, an epic with 10,002 lines from the mid-12th century, has been asserted to be Franco-Provençal.
 It certainly contains prominent Franco-Provençal features, although the editor of an authoritative edition of this work claims that the language is a mixture of French and Occitan forms.
 A significant document from the same period containing a list of vassals in the County of Forez also is not without literary value.

 Among the first historical writings in Franco-Provençal are legal texts by civil law notaries that appeared in the 13th century as Latin was being abandoned for official administration.
 These include a translation of the Corpus Juris Civilis (known as the Justinian Code) in the vernacular spoken in Grenoble.
 Religious works also were translated and conceived in Franco-Provençal dialects at some monasteries in the region.
 The Legend of Saint Bartholomew is one such work that survives in Lyonnais patois from the 13th century.

 Marguerite d'Oingt (c.
-1240–1310), prioress of a Carthusian nunnery near Mionnay (France), composed two remarkable sacred texts in her native Lyonnais dialect, in addition to her writings in Latin.
+1240 – 1310), prioress of a Carthusian nunnery near Mionnay (France), composed two remarkable sacred texts in her native Lyonnais dialect, in addition to her writings in Latin.
 The first, entitled Speculum ("The Mirror"), describes three miraculous visions and their meanings.
 The other work, Li Via seiti Biatrix, virgina de Ornaciu ("The Life of the Blessed Virgin Beatrix d'Ornacieux"), is a long biography of a nun and mystic consecrated to the Passion whose faith lead to a devout cult.
 This text contributed to the beatification of the nun more than 500 years later by Pope Pius IX in 1869.
 A line from the work in her dialect follows: